virtool/virtool-website/content/docs/developer/api_errors.md

 # JSON Errors

-JSON input that cannot be parsed, results in a ``400 Bad Request`` response.
+JSON input that cannot be parsed, results in a {{< inline-status 400 >}} response.
 No more information is provided with the response, so make sure your JSON is formatted properly!

 ```json